WayneCrawford/bruit-fm/crawford_noise_reduction.md

 ## Images of results

-`run_data_cleaner.py` should output the following image, which compares the PSDs obtained from:
+`run_data_cleaner.py` should plot the orginal power spectral densities for the four channels, then the following image, which compares the PSDs obtained from:
 - The original data
 - The original data plus simple rotation (CleanRotator class)
 - The original data, cleaned using the DataCleaner class and a *time*-domain stream-cleaning method